pratt-sark/ai/Local-Search/README.md

 * Objective Function taken: Maximize (negative(number_of_pairs_of_queens_that_attack_each_other)
 * Expected Objective Function Value for Global Optima = 0
-* Neighbour generation: For a particular column, move the queen to any row in the column other than the one it's currently in
+* Neighbour generation process: For a particular column, move the queen to any row in the column other than the one it's currently in

 ### Execution